 Securing video and data is our top priority.
 We built the Canary system to be simple to use without sacrificing any of the safeguards that customers expect when streaming and storing video.
 All parts of our system—from the device to the cloud to the app—employ extensive security measures to protect private data, such as AES 256-bit symmetric-key encryption, Virtual Private Cloud (VPC), secure HTTP access (HTTPS) using TLS/SSL, and more.

 When a customer streams video through the Canary app, all video and data is securely encrypted between the device, the cloud, and the smartphone.
 If a customer uses an open or insecure Wi-Fi network (or in the event their home network is ever compromised), they can feel comfortable knowing their video and data connection to the Canary Cloud is securely encrypted.

-Canary offers free video storage on the Canary Cloud of events recorded within the past 24 hours.
-For those who want even more storage, we provide the ability to securely save up to 30 days of video through Canary Premium Service.
+Canary offers secure video storage on the Canary Cloud for up to 30 days through Canary Premium Service.